ExecutivePro User Guide

 -

-deletes the employee with EMPLOYEE_ID 2 in ExecutivePro.
+delete 2deletes the employee with EMPLOYEE_ID 2 in ExecutivePro.

 Clearing the data: clear